dapr/docs/daprdocs/content/en/getting-started/quickstarts/serviceinvocation-quickstart.md

 dapr run  --app-id checkout --app-protocol http --dapr-http-port 3500 -- python3 app.py
 ```

 In the `checkout` service, you'll notice there's no need to rewrite your app code to use Dapr's service invocation.
-You can enable service invocation by simply adding the `dapr-app-id` header which will specify the ID of the target service.
+You can enable service invocation by simply adding the `dapr-app-id` header, which specifies the ID of the target service.

 ```python
 headers = {'dapr-app-id': 'order-processor'}